EmixamPP/linux-enable-ir-emitter/README.md

 sudo tar -C / -h -xzf linux-enable-ir-emitter-*.tar.gz
 ```

-If you are under Fedora or any system with SELinux:, also execute:
+If you are under Fedora or any system with SELinux, also execute:
 ```
 semanage fcontext -a -t bin_t /usr/lib/linux-enable-ir-emitter/bin/execute-driver
 semanage fcontext -a -t bin_t /usr/lib/linux-enable-ir-emitter/bin/driver-generator